Nuclei-Software/nuclei-tool-guide/source/toolchain/gnu/intro.rst

     The ``size`` choice is not intended for use by end-users.
 This is used when -Os is specified.
 It overrides the instruction cost info provided by ``-mtune=``, but does not override the pipeline info.
 This helps reduce code size while still giving good performance.

+`-mautovec-dsp/-mno-autovec-dsp`

+    Controls the generation of automatic vectorization of Nuclei DSP instructions, with the compiler enabling Nuclei DSP instructions instruction auto-vectorization by default.

+`-fstrict-aliasing`

+    It is recommended to add the optimization option -fno-strict-aliasing to the project, In some circumstances, this flag allows the compiler to assume that pointers to different types do not alias.

+`-ftree-loop-vectorize`

+    If you need to disable the RISC-V RVV automatic vectorization, you can use the options ``-fno-tree-loop-vectorize``and ``-fno-tree-slp-vectorize``.
+For GCC 13, you can use ``--param=riscv-autovec-preference=none``.

+`-fno-builtin`

+    The ``-fno-builtin`` option instructs the compiler to avoid replacing standard library function calls with optimized built-in versions.
+If your program requires implementing its own system functions, such as memcpy, memset, etc., you need to use this option.

 `Optimization Options`

     `-O0`